TesneemE/Grant_Data/README.md

-Results: tested on only 2 docs in a test folder seems to do a better job than just using the llm only issue is some text/questions repeat and don't have answers - but the ones that are correctly matched also have pretty good category matching.
+Results: tested on only 2 docs in a test folder seems to do a better job than just using the llm only issue is some text/questions repeat and don't have answers - but the ones that are correctly matched also have pretty good category matching. also duplicates exist

+3. full_rule_based files
+Same as above but tested on all docs in grant_training_data